Convergence of the complete electromagnetic fluid system to the full compressible magnetohydrodynamic equations: Uniform energy estimates and proof of Theorem

 Thus, applying the Gronwall lemma to \eqref{gma}, and keeping in mind that $\Gamma^\epsilon \,(t=0)\leq C\epsilon^2$ and Proposition \ref{P31}, we find that there exist a $0<T_1<1$ and an $\epsilon>0$, such that $T^\epsilon\geq T_1$ for all $\epsilon\in (0,\epsilon]$ and $\Gamma^\epsilon(t)\leq C\epsilon^2$ for all $ t \in (0,T_1]$.
 Therefore, the desired a priori estimate \eqref{www} holds.
 Moreover, by the standard continuation induction argument, we can extend $T^\epsilon\geq T_0$ to any $T_0<T_*$. \end{proof}

-{\bf Acknowledgements:} Jiang was supported by the National Basic Research Program under the Grant 2011CB309705 and NSFC (Grant No. 11229101); and Li by NSFC (Grant No. 11271184), PAPD, NCET-11-0227 and the Fundamental Research Funds for the Central Universities.
+{\bf Acknowledgements:} The authors are very grateful to the referees for their helpful suggestions, which improved the earlier version of this paper.
+Jiang is supported by the National Basic Research Program under the Grant 2011CB309705 and NSFC (Grant Nos.
+11229101, 11371065); and Li is supported by NSFC (Grant No. 11271184), PAPD, and NCET-11-0227.